-Black Friday is just around the corner.
+Black Friday and Cyber Monday are just around the corner.
 With the potential to increase your online sales by over 700% compared to your bog standard Friday, it’s well worth a bit of extra planning to maximise your success.
-While sales and marketing are often the focus of eCommerce retailers this selling season, fulfillment can actually be the biggest hurdle when it comes to Black Friday.
+While sales and holiday marketing plans are often the focus of eCommerce retailers this selling season, fulfillment can actually be the biggest hurdle when it comes to such a busy shopping season.

-So, what can you do to ensure your eCommerce fulfillment runs smoothly this Black Friday?
-Here’s a 10-point Black Friday fulfillment checklist to help you succeed this year.
+So, what can you do to ensure your eCommerce fulfillment runs smoothly this Black Friday & Cyber Monday?
+Here’s a 10-point fulfillment checklist with a few ways to help you succeed throughout the entire holiday season.

 1. Stock up on inventory early

-If you maintain normal stock levels in preparation for Black Friday, you’ll soon find yourself short on stock as orders come in and shipments go out.
+If you maintain normal stock levels in preparation for the holiday rush, you’ll soon find yourself short on stock as orders come in and shipments go out.
 The result?
 You end up with a growing backlog of orders, resulting in delays for your customers.
 Or you stop taking orders altogether – which is never a favoured option for eCommerce businesses.

 Instead, stock up well on inventory to allow for continuous output.
 While it might cost a little more upfront – for the stock itself or storage – it will allow for a continuous output without orders backlogging.
 By getting inventory stocked up in the fulfillment centre early, you can sidestep issues like shipping and freight delays or goods in inventory receiving, preventing orders from going out on time.
-Ideally, everything should be in with the fulfillment centre by the end of October to ensure a smooth Black Friday fulfillment process.
+Ideally, everything should be in with the fulfillment centre by the end of October to ensure a smooth fulfillment process during holiday sales promotions.

-Where possible, forecast order volume estimates for each day of the Black Friday season.
+Where possible, forecast order volume estimates for Black Friday and Cyber Monday, plus the weekend in between.
 You can do so using order data from previous years, for example.
 Then share those estimates with your fulfillment centre as early as possible.
 It will help them schedule staff and resources for peak days to maximise your order output.

 If you’re working with one courier, they may become overwhelmed by the extra demand you and their other clients are putting on them.
 Instead, why not spread your shipments between multiple couriers?
 Doing so could increase the percentage of your shipments that arrive the next day – and reduce the risk of them being delivered late.

 This transparency also adds an element of honesty to your brand.
-With 84% of customers saying that honesty is a positive trait for brands, a polite pop-up or short message at the checkout could do more good than you think.
+With 84% of customers saying that honesty is a positive trait for brands, a polite pop-up or short message at the checkout could do more good than you think in such a competitive marketplace.
 Honesty is the best policy, after all.

 5. Coordinate your promotions with the fulfillment team